 .

-Step 7: Making a gRPC Request
+Making a gRPC Request

 In another terminal, let’s make a gRPC request to our server.
 You can use a tool like grpcurl